jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http2.accept_no_activity_timeout INT 120
    :reloadable:
-   :overridable:

-   Specifies how long Traffic Server keeps connections to clients open if no activity is received on the connection.
+   Specifies how long |TS| keeps connections to clients open if no activity is received on the connection.
 Lowering this timeout can ease pressure on the proxy if misconfigured or misbehaving clients are opening a large number of connections without submitting requests.

 .. ts:cv:: CONFIG proxy.config.http2.no_activity_timeout_in INT 120
    :reloadable:
-   :overridable:

-   Specifies how long Traffic Server keeps connections to clients open if a transaction stalls.
+   Specifies how long |TS| keeps connections to clients open if a transaction stalls.
 Lowering this timeout can ease pressure on the proxy if misconfigured or misbehaving clients are opening a large number of connections without submitting requests.